dyrector-io/dyrectorio/agent/pkg/crane/README.md

 # dyrector.io platform: crane
-We are working on the source code documentation until, please use the root [README.md](../../README.md) for further information or check our official [documentation](https://docs.dyrector.io/) site.
+We are working on the source code documentation, until then please use the root [README.md](../../../README.md) for further information or check our official [documentation](https://docs.dyrector.io/) site.

 Implement the current interface for Kubernetes deployments.